Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models: Statistical Guarantees of VI Estimators

 \begin{remark}[Strong Minty condition] The strong Minty condition is a relatively mild regularity requirement compared to strong monotonicity.
 In Assumption~\ref{assump}, we adopt a slightly stronger version to ensure the uniqueness of both the true parameter $\bbeta^\star$ and the sample-averaged solution $\hat{\bbeta}_N$ for simplicity.
-Nevertheless, this assumption can be relaxed to the standard projection-based form in Definition~\ref{def:strong_minty}, by replacing $\bbeta^\star$ and $\hat{\bbeta}_N$ with $\proj_{\operatorname{Sol}(V)}(\bbeta)$ and $\proj_{\operatorname{Sol}(V_N)}(\bbeta)$, respectively, as also discussed in Lemma~\ref{lem:strongminty}.
+Nevertheless, this assumption can be relaxed to the standard projection-based form in Definition~\ref{def:strong_minty}, by replacing $\bbeta^\star$ and $\hat{\bbeta}_N$ with $\proj_{\operatorname{Sol}(V)}(\bbeta)$ and $\proj_{\operatorname{Sol}(V_N)}(\bbeta)$, respectively.
 Intuitively, it requires that the vector field $F$ exhibits at least linear growth away from the solution, with a uniform positive coefficient that prevents flat or degenerate regions around the solution.
 Geometrically, in the one-dimensional case, this means that $F$ defines a supporting hyperplane at the solution that strictly separates the solution from all other points, thereby ensuring the local stability of the solution.
-Further discussion and detailed analysis are provided in Appendix~\ref{app:minty}; see also related treatments in~\cite{huang2023beyond}. \end{remark}
+Further discussion and sufficient conditions are provided in Appendix~\ref{app:minty}; see also related treatments in~\cite{huang2023beyond}. \end{remark}

 With these preparations in place, we now proceed to derive finite-sample estimation error bounds that characterize the deviation between the empirical solution $\hat{\bbeta}_N$ and the population parameter $\bbeta^\star$ in Section~\ref{subsec:estimation_err}.
 We then establish that the VI estimator is $\mathcal O(N^{-1/2})$-consistent and asymptotically normal, exhibiting a sandwich-type covariance structure analogous to that of the MLE, as detailed in Section~\ref{subsec:asym}.